MikaErikM/tehran-times/README.md

 ## Data Attribution

 The news content analyzed in this project is sourced from [Tehran Times](https://www.tehrantimes.com/), which is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 This project is an independent effort and is neither affiliated with nor endorsed by Tehran Times.
-We are grateful to Tehran Times for making their content available under this license.

-## Future Work

-*   Implement more advanced NLP techniques (e.g., sentiment analysis, entity recognition).
-*   Create a web interface for exploring the data.
-*   Add support for crawling other news sources.
-*   Integrate with a database for more efficient data storage.